 - The mentee serves as PI of the application.

-- The mentor must be listed as a co-investigator to fulfill the requirement for a second researcher.
+- The mentor fulfills the requirement for a second researcher.

 - The mentor must include a statement in the application on the applicant’s likelihood of being successful as an independent researcher.